 There's no way to disable the game from pausing and telling you how to perform certain functions when they're first introduced into the game.
 Even in Free Mission mode, you'll still be interrupted and told how to activate Air Strike Mode or how to drop bombs on targets with the bomber.

-Guest Fighter Plane: Although you have to buy it as DLC, The CFA-44 Nosferatu is available to use in free mission and multiplayer online.
+Guest Fighter Plane: Although you have to buy it as DLC, the CFA-44 Nosferatu from Ace Combat 6 is available to use in free mission and multiplayer online.
 It has all it's weapon's available from it's own game, but both weapons have had their damage and accuracies toned down so the plane doesn't become a Game Breaker.

 There's also the ASF-X Shinden II, designed by the co-creator of the Macross series, Shoji Kawamori.
 The first fictional plane in the series designed by an outside source other than Project ACES themselves.